codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 The Request URL
 ===============

-You can retrieve a :doc:`URI <uri>` object that represents the current URI for this request through the ``$request->uri`` property.
+You can retrieve a :doc:`URI </libraries/uri>` object that represents the current URI for this request through the ``$request->uri`` property.
 You can cast this object as a string to get a full URL for the current request::

 	$uri = (string)$request->uri;